visualsofpaul/visualsofpaul/README.md

-# Hi, I'm Paul 👋
+## 👋 Hey, I'm Paul

-I'm a fullstack developer and designer from Germany.
+I am a full-stack developer and designer from Germany.

-## About me
+- I'm currently studying computer science at the University of Applied Sciences in Cologne

-I'm currently studying computer science at the University of Applied Sciences in Cologne.
-I'm also working as a freelancer as a part-time job.
-If you want to know more about me, feel free to contact me.
+- As co-founder of [BuyItFair](https://www.buyitfair.de), I create digital solutions for businesses and individuals

-## My skills
+## 📦 My skillset

 Here are some of the technologies I'm working with.